ED can arrest Chidambaram as SC rejects pre- arrest bail plea

 New Delhi, Sep 05: The Supreme Court has rejected the appeal filed by P Chidambaram against the order of the Delhi High Court which had rejected his anticipatory bail plea.

-The court pronounced it verdict on Chidambaram's plea challenging the Delhi high court's verdict denying him anticipatory bail plea in the INX Media money laundering case lodged by the ED.
+The court pronounced its verdict on Chidambaram's plea challenging the Delhi high court's verdict denying him anticipatory bail plea in the INX Media money laundering case lodged by the ED.

 The court said granting anticipatory bail will frustrate investigation and this provision is to be used sparingly.